Magnesium deficiency - Symptoms and treatment

 Magnesium deficiency in agriculture

-Unfortunately, the magnesium content of the soil on which the food grows is now greatly reduced by modern agriculture, because magnesium is not part of fertilizers anymore.
+Unfortunately, the magnesium content of the soil on which the food grows is now greatly reduced by modern agriculture, because magnesium is not part of fertilisers anymore.

 As soon as plants have used up all of the soil's magnesium, the next harvest no longer contains any magnesium.
 Therefore, if you look at the magnesium values of the magnesium-rich foods on this page, these plants were normally grown under optimal conditions.
 Therefore, the numbers could be wrongly too high.